Vilzku/snibbets/README.md

 ### Tech stack

-**Front-end**: TypeScript, React, React Query, Bootstrap
+**Front-end**: TypeScript, React, React Router, Styled Components

+I wanted to learn doing more by hand and therefore styling library was not used.

 **Back-end**: TypeScript, Node.js, Express, PostgreSQL

-Both front- and back-end will be run in a Docker environment.
+As like with the front-end, the PostgreSQL database was used because I wanted to learn it.

 ### Data models